djangocon/2017.djangocon.eu/README.rst

 Example .env file
 -----------------

-Configuration uses `django-dotenv`_.
+Configuration uses `django-environ`_.
 Please refer to its document for the configuration details.

 Example::